Oladapo-jpg/public-health-projects/README.md

 Explored long-term trends in life satisfaction, happiness, feelings that life is worthwhile, and anxiety using official UK ONS data, trend analysis, and public health interpretation.

+## Project 9: The Impact of COVID-19 on Personal Well-being in the UK

+Compared average personal well-being scores before and during the COVID/Post-COVID period using official UK ONS data, highlighting reductions in life satisfaction, happiness, and feelings that life is worthwhile, alongside increased anxiety levels.

 ## Dataset

 Simulated Heart Failure Mortality Dataset (1,000 observations).